Cmelodev/Cmelodev/README.md

 <!--
-    Dear user using my README as a base to create your own, I’m happy to authorize its use and I’m glad you liked it!
+    Dear DEV that using my README as a base to create your own page, I’m honoured to authorize its use and I’m glad you liked it!
 I just kindly ask for one thing:

-    Please, leave a star on my README it would truly make my day :)
+    Please, leave a star on my README it would truly make my day :P
     GitHub: https://github.com/Cmelodev
 -->